nuno-agostinho/psichomics/README.md

 - **By subset expression:** type a subset expression
 - **By GREP expression:** apply a GREP expression over a specific column of the dataset

-You can also select groups using the checkbox to merge, intersect or remove them.
+You can also select groups using the checkbox in order to merge, intersect or remove the groups.

 When changing the dataset, the interface will update accordingly.
 Worry not, everything is saved.